Structure

 HTML links use <a> with href to connect pages, supporting external URLs.

-Linking to External Websites
+Linking to External URLs

-Linking to Sections Within a Page
+Linking to Page Sections

 Conclusion